ricvargasdev/munro_hills_spring_boot_demo/README.md

 You can sort them in any order and the result won't be affected.

 If you have any questions or comments, please let me know at [ricvargas@gmail.com](mailto:ricvargas@gmail.com)

+4. To run the application execute: ".mvnw spring-boot:run", to run the tests execute: ".mvnw test" or just import the project in your favorite IDE.

 Regards!